 Designated Safeguarding Lead (DSL): Mrs Skidmore - 01922 710210

 Deputy DSL's: Mrs Bassi ,Mrs Meers, Mrs Bagley, Mr Norton- 01922 710210

 If you have concerns about a teacher, please contact:

-If you have concerns about the Principal, please contact:
+If you have concerns about the Executive Principal or Head of School, please contact:

 Mrs Hilary Hastings – Chair of Local Academy Comittee – 01922 710210 (ask for Mrs Hastings to call you back)